ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 It's important to note that our goal is to implicitly support as high a degree of backwards compatability with ERC-20 and ERC-721 standards as possible to reduce or negate integration lift for existing protocols.
 Much of the rationale behind the proposed fractional non-fungible token specification resides within two trains of thought: isolating interface design to adhere to either the ERC-721 or ERC-20 standards, or outlining implementation standards that isolate overlapping functionality at the logic level.

-### ID and Amount Isolation
+### ID & Amount Isolation

 A crucial piece of our design approach has been to ensure that the discrete value space representing ID's and amounts is sufficiently isolated.
 More explicitly, this should be taken to mean that for all possible inputs, no ID may be assumed to be an amount and no amount may be assumed to be an ID.

 Given the goal of this proposal is to outline an interface and set of standards, we won't dive into implementation guidelines, though want to note that this effect can be achieved by checking ownership of a given ID input, isolating a range for NFT ID's, etc.

 This approach ensures that logic in "overlapping" interfaces is similarly isolated, such that the probability of unexpected outcome for a given function call is minimized.